xamarin/AndroidSupportComponents/README.md

-# Android Support / AndroidX for Xamarin.Android
+# Android Support for Xamarin.Android

-Xamarin creates and maintains Xamarin.Android bindings for the Google Android Support Libraries and AndroidX.
+Xamarin creates and maintains Xamarin.Android bindings for the Google Android Support Libraries.

-# AndroidX Roadmap
+# AndroidX
-To view our progress on AndroidX bindings and to see more information about our roadmap, check out the [AndroidX Branch](https://github.com/xamarin/AndroidSupportComponents/tree/AndroidX#android-support---androidx-roadmap)
+For AndroidX, please see https://github.com/xamarin/AndroidX

 ## Building